jtwool/superdead-rules/src/6_zombies.md

 **Attack.** Poppers bite at the end of every hand-to-hand phase, like shamblers.

 **Popping.** If a popper takes damage during any phase, it has a 1-in-2 chance of **popping**.
 If you are in immediate range of a popping popper, you must succeed at a **hard** athletics save or be subject to the effects of [a bite](#bite-outcome-table).

+### Mutants
+Most often, when a mutant becomes infected by the virus, they lose their powers.
+This was the intended purpose of the virus.
+Sometimes, however, the full effect doesn't take and a mutant will retain their powers in zombie form.

+Combining an insatiable thirst for flesh with super natural powers, mutant zombies are truly fearsome.

+Their base zombie type determines their stats, however, these are augmented by one or more super powers.